Disclosure: Your support helps keep Commodity.com running! We earn a referral fee for some brokers & services we list on this page. Learn more...

 This screenshot is only an illustration.
 Current market prices can be found on the provider website.
 Please note, this is an example – not a recommendation.

-For instance, social trading, pioneered by eToro, allows traders to copy the trades of the platform’s most successful traders.
+For instance, social trading allows traders to copy the trades of the platform’s most successful traders.

 Furthermore, consider available support channels (e.g. phone, email, live chat) and hours.
 Do they cover your time zone?
 Do they offer support in your preferred language?